ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Ready to contribute?**

 * Follow a tutorial, how-to guide, or other documentation.
-If you spot something inaccurate or unclear provide your feedback: <Placeholder link to new "Reporting an issue" article>
+If you spot something inaccurate or unclear provide your feedback.
+More information is in <Placeholder link to new "Reporting an issue" article>

 .. _provide-support:
 Provide support